AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 ##### Authorizing token spends

 If the `msg_sender` is **NOT** the same as the account to debit from, the function checks that the account has authorized the `msg_sender` contract to debit tokens on its behalf.
-This check is done by computing the function selector that needs to be authorized (in this case, the `shield` function), computing the hash of the message that the account contract has approved.
-This is a hash of the contract that is approved to spend (`context.msg_sender`), the token contract that can be spent from (`context.this_address()`), the `selector`, the account to spend from (`from.address`), the `amount`, the `secret_hash` and a `nonce` to prevent multiple spends.
+This check is done by computing the function selector that needs to be authorized, computing the hash of the message that the account contract has approved.
+This is a hash of the contract that is approved to spend (`context.msg_sender`), the token contract that can be spent from (`context.this_address()`), the `selector`, the account to spend from (`from`), the `amount` and a `nonce` to prevent multiple spends.
 This hash is passed to `assert_valid_public_message_for` to ensure that the Account Contract has approved tokens to be spent on it's behalf.

-If the `msg_sender` is the same as the account to debit tokens from, the authorization check is bypassed and the function proceeds to update the account's `public_balance` and adds a new `TransparentNote` to the `pending_shields`.
+If the `msg_sender` is the same as the account to debit tokens from, the authorization check is bypassed and the function proceeds to update the account's `public_balance`.

-It returns `1` to indicate successful execution.

 #include_code transfer_in_public /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust